Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: The -matrix property

-Importantly, our determinant criterion in Proposition~\ref{det-criterion}(ii) (without the requirement that one product is non-zero) is implied by criterion $(*)$.
-Also if $(*)$ holds for all kinetic orders $\bv$ such that $\mmI(\bv)=\mmI$ then the criterion in Corollary~\ref{openpos3}(ii) is implied by criterion $(*)$.
+If we require the kinetics to be NAC then $Z(V)\preceq Z_{\mmR}$ and the corresponding entries in $-V$ and $A$ have the same sign.
+The determinant criterion in Proposition~\ref{det-criterion}(ii) (without the requirement that one product is non-zero) is implied by criterion $(*)$.
+Also if $(*)$ holds for all kinetic orders $V$ such that $Z(V)=Z$ then the criterion in Corollary~\ref{openpos3}(ii) is implied by criterion $(*)$.
 However, as Example~\ref{counterexample} below shows, the opposite is not true.
-Hence, our criterion is \emph{weaker} than criterion $(*)$: our condition involves only submatrices of dimension $s$, whereas criterion $(*)$ requires a condition to be satisfied for all square submatrices of arbitrary dimension.
-The additional requirement in Proposition~\ref{det-criterion} and Corollary~\ref{openpos3}(ii) that one term is non-zero is necessary (and sufficient) to guarantee that $\mmN$ is injective.
+Hence, our criterion is weaker than criterion $(*)$.
+The additional requirement in Proposition~\ref{det-criterion} and Corollary~\ref{openpos3}(ii) that one term is non-zero is necessary (and sufficient) to guarantee that $A$ is injective.
 In fact, if all terms are zero then all steady states are degenerate (see \cite{Feliu-inj} for a discussion that relates injectivity of the open network to that of the initial network for mass-action kinetics).

+In \cite{banaji-craciun2}, the authors further provide a graphical condition on the DSR-graph that implies that the Jacobian is a $P$-matrix and consequently that the network is injective.